arbitrary-dev/problem/README.md

 problem
 ======

-A collection of programming problems, that I'm trying to solve.
+A collection of programming problems.

 ### ticket